 - Tier 4 – Willful neglect (not corrected) – $50,000 per violation (maximum $1.5 million)

 HIPAA Breaches & Criminal Penalties

-- A maximum one-year jail term for criminal HIPAA breaches that happen due to negligence
+A maximum one-year jail term for criminal HIPAA violations involving knowingly obtaining or using PHI.

-- A maximum ten-year jail term for knowingly breaching HIPAA Rules with malicious intent or for personal profit
+A maximum ten-year jail term for knowingly breaching HIPAA Rules to cause malicious harm, to gain a commercial advantage, or for personal gain.

 Identifying HIPAA Breaches

 There are many ways that violations of the HIPAA Rules are discovered.
 Commonly, covered entities and business associates discover internal breaches when colleagues report violations by co-workers to their HIPAA officer and when the IT department reviews access logs to see who has accessed medical records without authorization.

 The HHS’ Office for Civil Rights (OCR) may discover HIPAA violations during investigations of complaints or data breaches, or during a HIPAA audit or compliance review.
 An individual whose privacy has been violated may discover their PHI has been impermissibly accessed or disclosed and may report it to the appropriate covered entity, law enforcement, or the HHS.
 It is also common for third parties such as security researchers to discover applications and cloud storage services containing PHI that have not been secured.
 OCR and state Attorneys General can conduct investigations into any potential breach of the HIPAA Rules and can impose financial penalties if violations are discovered.

 In the event that HIPAA Rules are discovered to have been breached as a result of a lack of training, the covered entity will be deemed to be at fault rather than employees.
 HIPAA covered entities have a legal requirement to conduct training “as necessary and appropriate for employees in order for them to carry out their function in a HIPAA-compliant manner” (HIPAA Privacy Rule).